hyosung11/Launch-School/Courses/JS109/glossary.md

 Above we define an arrow function `getNumber` that requires one parameter.
 The parentheses around the parameter name are optional in this case and are often omitted.

-## 9. Function Definition and Invocation
+## 9. Functions: Function Definition and Invocation

 Before you can use a function, you must first define it with the reserved keyword, `function`.
 After the word function, you write the function's name followed by a pair of parentheses (`()`).
 After the closing parenthesis, the code you want to associate with the function -- the **function body** -- gets placed between curly braces (`{}`).

+In the definition of a function, the names between parentheses are called **parameters**.
+The **arguments** are the values of those parameters.

 Parameters are **local variables**; they are only defined locally, within the body of the function.